Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 The morning came and Cecilia is pondering about the tools and hands that she has under her hands.
 If with the theories that she already knows at hand, what would be a more interesting approach to dealing with the current environmental structure she lives under?

 Leading their noses around like cattle and sheep, have grown tedious.
-Where the beauty of evolution came to bloom in result of her letting them go wild again.
+Where the beauty of life came to bloom in result of her letting them go wild again.
 With restraints of course.
 She is yet still recording the results of this action afterall, sensors and reports coming in as fresh as it is sweet.

 A capsule of cold brewed coffee is chewed and bitter against her posterior third.
-Her own hands aren't the coldest to work with the tools, lacking the shakiness that would've negated her some part of work.
-Though there's no desire on that view of such small change, where dictated by human logistics would've been some form of gratitude to these the most minute things.
+Her own hands aren't the coldest to work with the tools, lacking the shakiness that would've partially excused of work.
+Though there's no desire towards that view of such small change, where dictated by human logistics would've been some form of gratitude to these the most minute things.
 Some sort of prayer to one or a couple gods.

-Theologies; the way that people make sense of the world around them.
+Theologies; the way that humans make sense of the world around them.
 It can be an interesting subject, if she wanted to pick that back up.

-Not as of late, not as of later either.
+Not as of late, not of later either.

-There isn't much of a wardrobe, rather there's clothing hangers wherever she finds the most convenient to put.
+There isn't much of a wardrobe, rather there's clothing hangers wherever she finds the most convenient to place.
 To nothing that guides, not a plan of touch.
-Pulling a brown coat over her shoulders, she brushes her streaked hair out, over her coat and ties it up with a pen she found in one of the pockets.
+Pulling a brown coat over her shoulders; she brushes her streaked curly hair out; over her coat and tie it up with a pen she found in one of the pockets.

 It's snowing outside.

 One makes sure to shiver at the cold.
 It is though warmer behind her, the door she closed just moments ago shakes again in her replay.
 Her what-was warm hands ought to get colder in this weather without gloves.
 Her knuckles wrinkled, the same tone of skin as the brownstones neighbours she hide in with.
-Crows chirp - or had they cawwed as a murder flies over her head (carbon monoxide).
+Crows chirp – or had they cawwed, as a murder flies over her head (carbon monoxide).
+She shuts the door behind herself.

 There's little here that the people don't care about.
 They'd worry about the weather tomorrow, whether the snow on their roof would damage their lawns.
 Or somethings that are even out of their own control.
 Like whether that little timmy next door will graduate a university, bless home wealth and benefit them all, daydream about a much more prosperous time.
 It's a small run down that doesn't give much oppotunities for those born within.